littleosbook/littleosbook/the_road_to_user_mode.md

 module got loaded correctly by GRUB.
 This can be done by checking the `flags` field of the `multiboot_info_t` structure.
 You should also check the field `mods_count` to make sure it is exactly 1.
-For more details about the multiboot structure, see [@multiboot].
+For more details about the multiboot structure, see the multiboot documentation [@multiboot].

 ### Jumping to the Code
-The only thing left to execute the external program is to jump to the code loaded by GRUB.
+The only thing left to do is to jump to the code loaded by GRUB.
 Since it is easier to parse the multiboot structure in C, calling the code from C is more convenient (it can of course be done with `jmp` or `call` in assembly as well).
 The C code could look like the following: